Title 2A

 *Reviser's note: "Section 1 of this ordinance expires December 31, 2027."
 (Ord.
 19399 § 2, 2022).

-2A.300.530 Veterans advisory board.
+2A.300.530 Veterans' advisory board.

-E. The board shall:
+D. The board shall:

-1. Advise the executive and the county council on the needs of local indigent veterans, the resources available to local indigent veterans and programs that could benefit the needs of local indigent veterans and their families;
+2. Advise the executive and the county council on the needs of local indigent veterans, the resources available to local indigent veterans and programs that could benefit the needs of local indigent veterans and their families;

-2A.300.540 Veterans, seniors and human services levy advisory board (expires July 1, 2025).
+2A.300.540 Veterans, seniors, and human services levy advisory board.

 A. The definitions in this subsection apply throughout this section unless the context clearly requires otherwise.

-3. "Senior" means a person who is at least fifty-five years old.
+7. "Senior" means a person who is at least fifty-five years old.

-B. As required by Section 6.A. of Attachment A to Ordinance 18722, the veterans, seniors and human services levy advisory board is created.
+B. As required by Section 6.A. of Attachment A to Ordinance 18722, the veterans, seniors, and human services levy advisory board is created.

 C.1.
 The board shall consist of thirty members.
 The executive shall appoint the members of the board in accordance with this section and subject to confirmation by the council in accordance with K.C.C.
 2.28.002.
 Members shall be appointed to three year terms, except as provided in subsection C.4. of this section.
 Elected officials are ineligible for board membership while they hold office.
 All board members shall reside in King County.
 The board shall be constituted in a committee format, with three ten-member committees:

-b. the seniors committee, which shall be comprised of seniors, caregivers for seniors or other community members with relevant expertise or experience serving seniors or their caregivers.
+b. the seniors committee, which shall be comprised of seniors, caregivers for seniors, or other community members with relevant expertise or experience serving seniors or their caregivers.
 At least a majority of the members serving on the seniors committee shall be at least fifty-five years old; and

 d.
 The Seattle-King County Advisory Council for Aging and Disability Services, or its successor, shall nominate to the executive for appointment to the board two eligible persons to serve on the seniors committee.